nuspell/nuspell.github.io/index.md

 Even though spell checking can be a very complex subject, we need your help.
 Nuspell isn't simply using a list of correct words, but a mechanism of very intricate spelling checker techniques and tactics.
 Nevertheless, we can use help on all levels from fixing bugs, implement feature requests, improving support for a certain language, porting to platforms, packaging for operating systems and integrating browsers and office suites.

-To help keep a healthy community and promote diversity and inclusion, we work with a [code of conduct](https://github.com/nuspell/nuspell/wiki/Code-of-Conduct).
 Contact us if you can contribute with your skills and learn more about spelling checkers.

 ## Sponsoring